SEO content is all about the audience.

 4. Improve Your Page Speed

-A simple way to improve your SEO content in 2019:
+A simple way to improve your SEO content:

 Improve your page speed.